 All authors must qualify according to the guidelines available here.

-Please also provide a cover letter to be uploaded for submission online.
-In this letter, please suggest up to three reviewers for the manuscript.
-The Scandinavian Journal of Work and Organizational Psychology follows the guidelines from Committee of Publication Ethics (COPE).
-Accordingly, suggested reviewers shall have relevant competence about the research area and/or research methods.
+In this cover letter, please suggest up to three reviewers for the manuscript.
+The Scandinavian Journal of Work and Organizational Psychology follows the guidelines from Committee of Publication Ethics (COPE) Accordingly, suggested reviewers shall have relevant competence about the research area and/or research methods.
 Additionally, suggested reviewers shall not (1) currently be employed at the same institution as any of the authors or (2) recently (within the past 3 years) have been mentors, mentees, close collaborators or joint grant holders.
 In the cover letter, please also indicate how the publication costs are covered.

 In the cover letter, please also indicate how the publication costs are covered.
 More information is available at the bottom of this page.

-Title of manuscript and name in correct order
+Title of manuscript and names of all authors in the correct order

 Funding information (if applicable)